 Written January 2012

-I don’t very often post things that I have written myself, but I was asked by the owner of the Delivering Grace blog (click here) if I would write something on the subject of “needing care” – and I came up with the following; I apologise that it is rather longer than most blog posts!Download as PDF
+I was asked by the owner of the Delivering Grace blog (click here) if I would write something on the subject of “needing care” – and I came up with the following; I apologise that it is rather longer than most blog posts!Download as PDF

 Some Thoughts On Caring

 Having been asked to write on the subject of “needing care”, I wasn’t really sure where to begin!
 Therefore what follows are simply a few thoughts that I have had on the subject of caring for and supporting those who have long-term health problems.

 Just to give a few details about where I am coming from: I have been ill with M.E.
 (Myalgic Encephalomyelitis, a neurological condition) since February 1991; I had been studying to be a nurse at the time, but suddenly became ill following an Hepatitis B vaccination that I was required to have for my training and I have been ill ever since.
 For the first eight years or so I was moderately affected by my illness, but since 1999 I have had severe M.E. and my health continues to gradually deteriorate.
 I am mainly housebound and have to spend much of my time resting.
 How thankful I am for my laptop computer and email and the Internet!
 I live with my parents, both of whom are past retirement age, and am very dependent on them; this is obviously a matter concern as Mum and Dad get older.

 Over the years I have listened to many sermons and read many books and articles on the subject of suffering and related issues, some good, some not so good!
 I guess a lot depends upon whether or not the speaker or author has had personal experience of suffering or of caring for someone close to them who is unwell or disabled in some way.
 However, even if they have done so, for those who are ill “suffering is a very lonely path, cut off from others but longing that someone would understand” (Barbara Edwards).